BhaumikReddy/Foody/README.md

-# Foody — Full-Stack Nutrition Tracker
+# Foody — Nutrition Tracker

 A modern web application to analyze food images, classify fruits and vegetables using machine learning, fetch nutritional data from the USDA FoodData Central API,